How to Sound Like a Real Person on Social Media

 Have goals.
 What do you want from social?

-If you understand what you require from social media, it will help you have success on it.
+If you understand what you require from social media, it will help you have success in it.
 What is it you need?
 More people to fill in a web form?
 More online sales?
 More web traffic?
 More enquiries?
 Do you need people to have a stronger awareness of who your brand is and what it does?
 Do you need to change public opinion about a certain issue?
 These things can all be achieved if you have direction.

 Sometimes it’s better to say nothing.

 I encourage people to get online and get promoting themselves through social media.
 But just like in real life, sometimes the things you say can make you look worse.
-Badly run social media profiles can not only be unproductive, they can put people off you, forever.
+Badly run social media profiles can not only be unproductive, but they can also put people off you, forever.
 Consider what you’re going to say and how you say it carefully.
 The great thing about social media is, you can think for a while about what you’re going to say and even ask other people’s opinion before you say it!

 Your personality doesn’t just include the things you talk about!

 The older I get, the more I realise that listening to people is the most important part of a conversation.
-You can learn so much and people just love to be listened to!
+You can learn so much and people just love to be listened to.
 You need to be responding and engaging with other people online, just like how you do in real life, instead of barking out statuses.
 An online conversation should sound similar to a real conversation.
 Do you know how to listen to people online?

 Handle conflict gracefully.